ellie-commons/jorts/src/README.md

 ### Services
 Each Note relies on the following supporting services:
  - Stash, which provides the storage utilities.
 Each Note is responsible for saving itself
- - Themer, which provides a custom stylesheet.
-Each Note has a class buit specifically for its ID, because i havent found how to reliably theme each MainWindow separately
+ - Themer, to build the themes
  - Utils, which provides small functions that are better in a clean separate place instead of drown in the code.

 TODO: